-The existing channel system crosses through the intersection of Elm Avenue and the Rearage Road.
+The existing channel system crosses through the future intersection of Elm Avenue and the Rearage Road.
 Elm Avenue is currently defined as an Arterial Street; therefore, the crossing needs to pass the 100 year flow with no overtopping.
 The crossing is near the upstream end of Element 10 thus 677 cfs was used for the 100 year flow at the crossing.
 Twin 78" RCP culverts are proposed for this crossing.
 Final design of the crossing will depend upon final road and channel grades.

 Other channel locations may be possible depending upon future development plans for the area.
-It was beyond the scope of this report to determine revised locations for the channel however some conceptual locations for the channels may be:
+It was beyond the scope of this report to determine revised locations for the channel.